Hash brown potatoes prepared with grated Granny Smith apples, dill and a dollop of sour cream make a delightful combo for your next weekend breakfast.

 I used to think there was no better fate for our beloved spud than simply mashed with butter and milk.
 Why fiddle with perfection?
 Much to my surprise, I’ve enjoyed experimenting with some not so pure potato recipes.
 Herbed Mashed Potatoes led to Poblano and Chive Mashed Potatoes, to last week’s Potato and Celery Root Puree.
 So why not tinker with hash browns?

 Hash browns prepared with grated Granny Smith apples, dill and a dollop of sour cream make a delightful combo for our weekend breakfast.
 This recipe calls for flour to make them into potato pancakes.
-My end result was half pancake and half loose hash browns.
-It may be because I substituted frozen hash browns for fresh potatoes.
-Probably not enough moisture.
-None the less, hash browns or pancakes, this was a unique, fresh and tasty combination for a potato dish.
+These hash browns or pancakes, whatever, you prefer to call them, was a unique, fresh and tasty combination for a breakfast potato dish.

 - 2 baking potatoes peeled and grated on the large holes of a box grater